Top Tips For When You’re Feeling A Bit Lost

 Always remember, if you’re feeling a bit lost, you’re most certainly not alone.
 It can happen to all of us.
 Be kind to yourself and remember time is a great healer.
 Please tell us in the comments your favourite way of making yourself feel better when the mojo monkey decides to go for a walk.

-Here’s wishing you healthy happy midlife transition!
+Here’s wishing you a healthy happy midlife transition!
 Being post menopause is wonderful!